 Flotation vs storage space: The three compartments, one in the bow and the two in the stern, are completely sealed flotation and has equal value as foam flotation in this type of boat.
 Access ports to these compartments cause new rules to come into play, namely, equal foam flotation would then be required to replace the air.
-This is something we also had to calculate for the non nesting version of the PT 11 in order to satisfy the USCG safety guidelines.
+The flotation is also calculated for the non nesting version of the PT 11, all to comply with USCG safety guidelines.

 There is a large storage aft of the mast step with ample space.
 Additional weight is not desirable in the nose of the boat.

 Hiking out?
 We have, on occasion, hiked out on the railing of the PT11.
 This boat is not designed as a true racing dinghy, however.
 We want you to have fun sailing but we do not encourage racing expectations comparable to dinghies designed for racing.
 One person hiking out should not be an issue but we do not recommend 2 people hiking at the same time.
 The PT 11 is designed first and foremost, as a tender, that rows and also sails exceptionally well.